mattwaite/sportsdatabook/_book/27-assignments.md

 Turn in your notebook with these answers and comments to the code you added, making sure to add WHY you are doing things.
 Why did you select those two variables.

 **Chapter 11: Residuals**

+Using the same data from the chapter, model defensive third down percentage and defensive points allowed.
+Which teams are overperforming that model given the residual analysis?

 **Chapter 12: Z scores**